Latest Information

 Second, he was not secretive about his feelings for children or his nude depictions of children.
 He spoke openly about child nudity and his interest in it, with many people, including the childrens' parents.
 He believed that if people concealed parts of the human body, it suggested that they saw something wrong about it, so he preferred either draped or undraped figures to partially draped ones.
 He saw children's nudity as God's handiwork in its purest and godliest form.
 It is a view that is unfashionable now, but it was appropriate to his own culture.

 Third, he was not fascinated by pornography, as the writer of the letter states.
-In fact, not only is there absolutely no evidence for this assertion, but he is on record as saying he disapproved of pornography.
+In fact, not only is there no evidence for this assertion, but he is on record as saying he disapproved of pornography.
 There are also private writings which show that he disapproved of commercial exploitation of sex and thought badly of men who indulged in it.
 After his unexpected death his deeply religious family cleared his rooms.
 They then went on to emphasise his love of children in two whole chapters of a biography - something they would never have done had they found anything abnormal or indecent relating to children in his most personal papers or books.